saltstack/salt/doc/ref/configuration/master.rst

 If and only if a master has set ``pillar_cache: True``, the cache TTL controls the amount of time, in seconds, before the cache is considered invalid by a master and a fresh pillar is recompiled and stored.
+A value of 0 will cause the cache to always be valid.

 .. conf_master:: pillar_cache_backend